BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_11.md

 Anyways, grab the *Green Shard* on the table.
 In the grass at the top is a hidden *Synthetic Seed* and *Friend Ball*.

 Return to the Dream District South and enter the Dream Complex.
-Before we head upstairs, we will finish the delivery sidequest.
+Before we head upstairs, we will finish the SPU Parcel Delivery sidequest.
 Talk to the attendant on the left to deliver the first package.
 Return to the Central Square to get the next destination: Mika's Cafe.
 Head over to Dream District North, enter the cafe, and give the package to Patty.
 You'll get a *Link Heart*!
 Return to the driver to get the next package, then give it to the first cop in the Judicial District Police Station.
-Return to the driver, who will use a spray that contains a new Pokemon in an area we'll visit later.
+Return to the driver, who will use a spray that contains a new Pokemon in an area we'll visit later. (+1 Karma)

 ## Night 1 Dream